franz-josef-kaiser/AssetBundle/README.md

 Will come with a future version:

- 1. Handling/Appending script debug file extension `.min`
+ 1. ---Handling/Appending script debug file extension `.min`---
  1. Localizing script to transport vars from PHP to Javascript
+ 1. Dependency handling

 ### Notes